Jpease1020/unit-testing-react/PITCHME.md

 ---

 #### Component functions can all be tested by
-  1. Passing the data it needs to do it's job including a dom event which is really just an object
+  1. Passing the data it needs to do it's job including a dom event which creates and sends over an object
   2. Calling the function
   3. Asserting it did it's job and produced the expected result.